Course Descriptions - Technology Management MBA

 Professional Communications (.5 - 2) - Virtually everything that one does in business involves communicating with people in person, in groups, in writing, by phone or other electronic means.
 In today’s highly competitive business environment, it is critical that managers be able to communicate effectively and to be able to present their ideas in a concise, engaging and convincing manner.
 This course emphasizes the importance of professional communications through interactive discussions, simulations, assessments, presentation coaching and hands-on workshops.

-Social Media for Managers (2) - This course is designed to familiarize students with successful Social Media Programs, learn frameworks which they can use, test tactics across channels, use tools and software to help them with their campaigns, execute a successful campaign, and then learn how they might hire a team to work for them.
+Social Media and Content Marketing (3) - This course is designed to familiarize students with successful Social Media Programs, learn frameworks which they can use, test tactics across channels, use tools and software to help them with their campaigns, execute a successful campaign, and then learn how they might hire a team to work for them.

 Statistical Analysis of Data (2) - Converting data to decisions is paramount in the New Economy.
 These sessions introduce students to statistical techniques that are critical in the quick-distillation of data for management decision-making.
 They emerge with a mastery of techniques and supporting state-of-the-art software.
 Topics include: visualization and summarization of data and variability; confidence intervals and hypothesis testing; and prediction using multiple regression and time series analysis.

 Strategic Management of Technology Innovation (2) - The purpose of this course is to better understand the dynamics of industries driven by technological innovation, and to think strategically about technological innovation and new product development.
 This course provides a series of strategic frameworks for managing technology-intensive businesses.
 The emphasis throughout the course is on the development and application of conceptual models which clarify the interactions between competition, patterns of technological and market change, and the structure and development of organizational capabilities.